Kyriakos Pierrakakis: From PASOK to New Democracy

-The election of Kyriakos Mitsotakis as leader of New Democracy brought him closer to the party, and several months before the elections, he undertook the creation of a plan for the digital transformation of Greece.
-On July 9, 2019, he was sworn in as Minister of State and Digital Governance in the government of Kyriakos Mitsotakis.

-In the national elections of May 2023, he was a candidate for parliament in the electoral district of Athens A, where he was elected first, receiving a total of 55,099 preference votes.
+The election of Kyriakos Mitsotakis as leader of New Democracy brought him closer to the party, and several months before the elections he undertook the creation of a plan for the digital transformation of Greece.
+On 9 July 2019, he was sworn in as Minister of State and Digital Governance in the government of Kyriakos Mitsotakis.
+In the national election of May 2023, he was a candidate for parliament in the electoral district of Athens, where he was elected first, receiving a total of 55,099 preference votes.
 He was re-elected in the June elections of the same year.

 Minister for Digital Governance

-On July 9, 2019, he was appointed Minister of State and Digital Governance by Kyriakos Mitsotakis.
-During his tenure, Pierrakakis drove a major digital transformation of Greece’s public services.
+On 9 July 2019, Pierrakakis was appointed Minister of State and Digital Governance by Kyriakos Mitsotakis.
+During his tenure, Pierrakakis drove a major digital transformation of Greece's public services.
 His initiatives, including the development of gov.gr, Greece’s integrated platform for government services, the Gov.gr Wallet app for digital IDs and driving licenses, and the MyHealth app for electronic healthcare records, contributed to a 17.5% annual increase in the digitalization of public services for businesses and citizens alike.

-On March 21, 2020, the Ministry of Digital Governance launched gov.gr, the Unified Digital Portal of the Greek Government.
-Since then, significant services have been added to gov.gr, reaching a total of more than 2,000.
-The most important of these include, among others, certification of signature authenticity, intangible prescriptions and referrals, municipality certificates and registry acts, nearest relatives certificates, and temporary driving licenses.

-Kyriakos Pierrakakis places great emphasis on cybersecurity issues.
-In October 2019, with a ministerial decision, he designated the country's critical infrastructures and services and established specific protocols for preventing and addressing cyber attacks for Essential Service Operators (ESOs).
-In September 2019, he upgraded the operation of the European Cybersecurity Organization (ENISA) in Greece.
-Additionally, the Ministry of Digital Governance undertook the upgrade, organization, and staffing of the National Cybersecurity Authority.
-Finally, in March 2020, a Memorandum of Cooperation was signed between Greece and Israel for cooperation between the two countries on related issues.

-With the "Invest in Greece" law, the Ministry of Digital Governance established a fast and clear licensing framework for ground antenna systems, which was a critical issue for the operation of mobile communication networks, especially in view of the entry into the 5G era.

-During the first six months of his tenure, Kyriakos Pierrakakis placed great emphasis on completing the 112 service within the timeline.
-This process required intervention with major mobile phone manufacturers to establish device compatibility.